YuBinLab-QUST/ECA-PHV/README.md

 LR.py is the implementation of LR.
 CNN.py is the implementation of CNN.
 DNN.py is the implementation of DNN.
+LSTM.py is the implementation of LSTM.
+GRU.py is the implementation of GRU.
 ECA-PHV.py is the implementation of ECA-PHV.